Chayti/Toy_management_system/task_description.md

     > **Note:** When a user is not logged in and if he/ she clicks on the View Details button, notify the user with a message **“You have to log in first to add this item to your list”** by using a toast/ notification/ anything.
 Also, redirect him/ her to the login page.
 Without login, you can not visit the single toy details page.

-    - Add one relevant section.
+    - **Extra Section:** Add one relevant section.
 Try to make it attractive.

 <br/>